 3) Lack of flexible work options:

 Very few organizations have daycares installed on their work premises.
-Such facilities give mothers a chance to peruse their career efficiently.
+Such facilities give mothers a chance to peruse their careers efficiently.
 Nowadays, in order to give mothers a helping hand, many organizations give females liberty to work from home.
 Such initiatives must be taken at all types of organizations irrespective of their size and culture.

 Regardless of these hurdles, some women are still making a benchmark.